dotansimha/graphql-code-generator/website/docs/presets/gql-tag-operations.md

 ## Improving bundle-size with the gql-tag-operations babel plugin

-Because the generated code output is a single `gql` function that looks similar to thw following code, code-splitting and tree-shaking is not easily possible.
+Because the generated code output is a single `gql` function that looks similar to the following code, code-splitting and tree-shaking is not easily possible.

 ```ts
 import * as graphql from './graphql';